GluuFederation/docs-ce-prod/3.1.4/source/authn-guide/pw-reset.md

 1. Click the `Update` button to save changes

-## Enable Password Reset on OxTrust
+## Enable Password Reset on oxTrust

 1. Navigate to `Configuration` > `Organization Configuration`